Rule 3.850 for Post-Conviction Motions

 The Prosecutor’s Failure to Disclose Exculpatory Evidence

-For instance in Banks v.
-Dretke, 540 U.S. 668 (2004), relief was granted because of the prosecutor’s failure to disclose favorable evidence when the state failed to disclose the fact that the a prosecution witness was also working as a confidential informant for the state.
-In fact, in the Banks case the prosecution did more than just fail to disclose, in that case the prosecution also denied that the witness was working as an informant.
+In Banks v.
+Dretke, 540 U.S. 668 (2004), relief was granted because of the prosecutor’s failure to disclose favorable evidence when the state failed to disclose the fact that a prosecution witness was also working as a confidential informant for the state.
+In fact, in the Banks case, the prosecution did more than just fail to disclose, in that case, the prosecution also denied that the witness was working as an informant.

 The Prosecutor Offered Testimony that the Prosecutor Knew was False

 In order to present a viable Rule 3.850 claim under a theory that the prosecutor offered testimony that the prosecutor knew was false, it must be shown that the prosecutor had “actual knowledge” that the witnesses offered perjured or false testimony.

 Proving such a claim is extremely difficult because rarely will the witness or prosecutor admit to such a violation.
 Even in cases in which the witness will admit that he told the prosecutor of the intentionally false testimony, the prosecutor may deny such a claim, creating a credibility issue for the court to resolve.